bridgecrew-perf7/LDOS--Deployment/04 LDOS 1.2.0/ldos.md

 The Dataflow engine needs access to the Pentaho ETL files, plug-ins and kettle.properties.
 These will be mounted, into the containers, via NFS from an external NFS Server mount point.

 * Object Storage Service:
  The Catalog leverages an object store to manage it's fingerprinting and Spark logs.
 The default internal minio pod is not sufficient to handle production workloads (as it will fill up the clusters filesystem).
-A thrid party object store, such as S3 or an external mino cluster should be used in production installations.
+A third party object store, such as S3 or an external mino cluster should be used in production installations.

   - The LDOS installation requires configuraiton for the local environment.
 Many of these are already set/used to install the control-plane.
 Others can be discovered from the cluster.
     - The NFS mount point needs to be specified in the extra-vars.yml.
 If it is missing the pods will fail to attach to it at startup and the install process will not complete.